Moving for an Easier Birth

 Moving during labour is one of the most effective methods of helping your baby make the journey through the birth canal and can help the birth to feel easier and more enjoyable.
 Moving can also relieve discomfort and helps you feel more in control.
 There is a reduced incidence of long labour with less backache and less complications when your baby is aligned well.

 The course shows you how you can increase the likelihood of a more comfortable and straightforward birth by learning:

-- How to encourage your baby into a more comfortable position through particular postures and exercises.
+- How to encourage your baby into a more comfortable position through position and movement.

 - The importance of the correct size birth ball and how to use it effectively.

 November 18th - 7pm-9pm

 Click here for info for doulas midwives and other birth workers: